Ginpin21/vue-ecommerce-cart/README.md

 - Tailwind CSS for styling
 - Vue Router for routing
 - Pinia for global state management
-- Vueuse for easy access to local storage to persist globabl state
+- Vueuse for easy access to local storage to persist global state

 ## Project Setup